jwt218/Chroma/README.md

 ## Citing This Work

-If used for producing published data, please cite this work with the following reference:
+If used for generating published data, please cite this work with the following reference:

-pending...
+Traphagan, J. and G. Zhuang (2024).
+"Chroma: A MATLAB package and open-source platform for biomarker data processing and automatic index calculations."
+Computers & Geosciences 191: 105675.

 ## Basic Usage